MNOSHA Compliance: Grain-handling information, fatalities, inspections

 Minnesota OSHA inspections during federal-fiscal-year 2011 through 2020

-Minnesota OSHA (MNOSHA) Compliance conducted 228 nonfatality inspections and two fatality inspections in grain facilities during federal-fiscal-years (FFYs) 2010 through 2019 (Oct.
-1, 2009, through Sept.
-30, 2019).
+Minnesota OSHA (MNOSHA) Compliance conducted 226 nonfatality inspections and three fatality inspections in grain facilities during federal-fiscal-years (FFYs) 2011 through 2020 (Oct.
+1, 2010, through Sept.
+30, 2020).
 In the fatalities, MNOSHA Compliance issued citations for entrapment hazards, machine guarding, lockout-tagout and improper silo entry.

 Unfortunately, these were not rare occurrences.
 A review of federal OSHA inspection data found grain entrapments generally occur because of employer negligence, noncompliance with OSHA standards and overall poor safety and health practices.